Normaliz/PyNormaliz/README.md

     [[0, 1], [1, 0]]

 is the matrix of the two Hilbert basis vectors.
-The ouput matrices of PyNormaliz can be used also in Normaliz input files.
+The output matrices of PyNormaliz can be used also in Normaliz input files.

 One can pass options to the compute functions as in